Paul and the Nazarite Vow

-The account of Paul's trip to Jerusalem and his Nazarite vow gives a clear picture of the apostles' and elders' views and practices concerning the existing temple worship system and justification under the old agreements with national Israel and justification under the new agreement that had been established by Jesus Christ.
+The account of Paul's trip to Jerusalem and his Nazarite vow gives a clear picture of the apostles' and elders' views and practices about the existing temple worship system and justification under the old agreements with national Israel and justification under the new agreement established by Jesus Christ.

 "Paul stayed on in Corinth for some time.
 Then he left the brothers and sailed for Syria accompanied by Priscilla and Aquila.
 Before he sailed, he had his hair cut off at Cenchrea because of a vow he had taken" (Acts 18:18 NIV).